mikhailbot/homepage/source/blog/2015-11-12-building-apps-with-electron.html.markdown

 <img class="w-100 mv3" src="/images/tiny_pomodoro.png" alt="Tiny Pomodoro screenshot">

 You can see the completed app above.
-I originally had a prgoress bar (straight line and a circular one) but settled on making use of [FlipClock.js](http://flipclockjs.com/) because why not?
-Plus it saved some time doing something fro scratch!
+I originally had a progress bar (straight line and a circular one) but settled on making use of [FlipClock.js](http://flipclockjs.com/) because why not?
+Plus it saved some time doing something from scratch!

 While creating the app and testing it things went smooth.
 The documentation isn’t bad, just lacking examples in certain areas.
-Plus you have to get used to the two process, main and rendered as communicating between them requires some forethought.
+Plus you have to get used to the two process, main and rendered, as communicating between them requires some forethought.

 Besides a few nuances such as loading JS libraries, things are pretty standard affair.